lnabzdyk/persecution-site/_posts/2017-09-29-article-post.md

 ---
 layout: default
-title:  South Korea Testimony
+title:  Forgiving Our Enemies
-date:   2017-09-28
+date:   2017-09-29
-opening: A hatred of her enemies is something Takoosh Hovsepian, the wife of an Iranian pastor murdered in 1994 no longer has.
-She says: “I’ve learned a lesson...
+opening: A hatred of her enemies is something Takoosh Hovsepian, the wife of an Iranian pastor murdered in 1994 no longer has...
 ---
 >And when you stand praying, if you hold anything against anyone, forgive them, so that your Father in heaven may forgive you your sins.
 Mark 11:25
 >